 - Leniency on the number of documents needed for importing vehicles.

-- Considered the safest port on West African coast.
+- Considered the safest port on the West African coast.

 - Well-organized import and customs.